| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-is an optional special for invoking options that allow users to
+The force is an optional special for invoking options that allow users to

 force yearly totals of the seasonally adjusted series to equal those of the